snigdhagit/snigdha/content/home/research.md

 <div class="alert">
 <p> <font size="+1.5"><b><span style="color: #00008B">Flexible Data-Adaptive Approaches to Modern Inference</span></b></font>: Under this theme, my work focuses on developing new methods for sound statistical inference on data-adaptive targets.
-These methods draw on ideas from [<a href="https://arxiv.org/pdf/2506.01150">generative modeling</a>], [<a href="https://arxiv.org/pdf/2511.15068">privacy and large language models</a>].
+These methods draw on ideas from [<a href="https://arxiv.org/pdf/2506.01150">generative modeling</a>], [<a href="https://arxiv.org/pdf/2511.15068">privacy and AI</a>].
 Common to these techniques is that they bypass the difficult task of deriving typically case-specific analytical descriptions of the selection process.
 </p>